-Strong leadership necessary to provide more sophisticated care for aging population, study findsSeptember 13th, 2011 in Health /
+Strong leadership necessary to provide more sophisticated care for aging population, study findsSeptember 13, 2011 in Medicine & Health / Health

 Strong leadership, communication and teamwork are essential to successful organizations, especially health care facilities.
 However, how those organizations achieve improvement is not clearly understood, says a University of Missouri researcher.
 Amy Vogelsmeier, assistant professor in the Sinclair School of Nursing, found that leadership is critical to supporting open communication and relationship building to generate improvement, such as enhanced safety practices and new technology adoption, in health care organizations.